Kusudama "Nejire Shikaku Mado" from Tomoko Fuse's Kusudama Origami book.

 I ordered this pack of patterned paper ages ago and finally decided to bring it out.
 On Amazon, you can find this shop called Jong Ie Nara who sell lots of origami-related things.
 This one I have is a collection of 40 papers with 20 different designs.
-They are also double-sided.
+They are also double-sided, with a floral pattern …

 When people think of Christmas, a wreath is one of the first things you would associate to it.
 I thought it would be a great idea to make a wreath in time for Christmas.
 Well, I seriously overestimated the amount of time that I would have to spare and did not even achieve close to …